ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Blazelord/3rd Level/Wall of Fire.md

 - **Duration**:
 	- 3 turns.
 - **Effects**:
 	- You summon a fire in a grounded cylinder within range.
-Creatures starting their turn, entering the fire for the first time this turn, or ending their turn within the area must make a Constitution saving throw.
+Creatures starting their turn within the area, entering the fire for the first time this turn, or ending their turn within the area must make a Constitution saving throw.
 On a failure, they take 2d4 fire damage and catch [[On Fire!]] for 1 turn.
 On a success, they take half as much damage.
 	- If you summon a fire on top of a creature, the creature must make a Dexterity saving throw to dodge the flames.
 On a failure, they take 2d4 fire damage and catch [[On Fire!]] for 1 turn.
 On a success, they move out of the cylinder and take no damage.
 - **Upcasting:**
 	- You may upcast this psycast.
 For every 24 psyfocus spent above the normal cost for this psycast, [[On Fire!]] is applied for an additional turn.